Heterogeneous multiscale methods for rough-wall laminar viscous flow: Introduction

 \section{Introduction}

-Standard partial differential equations for viscous flow such as the Stokes and Navier-Stokes equations naturally have no slip boundary conditions.
+Standard partial differential equations for viscous flow such as the Stokes and Navier-Stokes equations naturally have no-slip boundary conditions.
 The velocity vector $u = 0$ at the boundary.

-There are cases where this is not accurate.
-At a slip line where two immiscible fluids meet at a solid boundary is one example \cite{contact_lines}.
-The fluid molecules actually slide along the boundary near the slip line.
-Another example is gas at very low pressure.

-Even when the no slip boundary condition is valid, it can generate an asymptotic separation of energetic scales, manifest in the form of boundary layers.
-Such boundary layer flows are challenging both for analysis and numerical computation.
-Some examples include high Reynolds number wall bounded flows, electro-kinetic flows over charged surfaces, and viscous flow over a rough surface or a porous bed.
+The no-slip condition however can generate a large separation of scales in a problem.
+The analysis and simulation of fluid flows over rough surfaces, for example, is challenging because the no-slip condition generates boundary layers in the vicinity of the roughness whose resolution can be computationally expensive.

+Surface roughness plays an important role in a variety of physical applications.
+In geophysical fluid dynamics, meteorological flows are known to be affected by mountain ranges, city landscapes, and wavy seas, while ocean currents are impacted by variations in the ocean floor as well as the coastline \cite{pedlosky}.
+Rough surfaces also can also effect a reduction in skin friction drag; the morphology of a swordfish's sword, shark dermal denticles, and riblets on the Stars and Stripes yacht in the 1987 America's Cup finals are all examples \cite{drag_reduction_nature,mikelic2009}.
+In hypersonic flows, surface roughness is relevant because space shuttles typically contain periodic gaps between covering tiles designed for heat control \cite{Carrau:1991}.
+Outside of fluid mechanics, electromagnetic wave scattering by an obstacle is known to depend on small-scale rugosity, or imperfections, along its surface \cite{achdou1}.

-In such cases, it may be better in a computation to replace the no slip boundary condition by an effective boundary condition, or wall law.
-Ideally, the wall law captures the effect of the asymptotic small scales on the large scales.
+In such cases where the no-slip condition either (i) is inaccurate or (ii) generates sharp boundary layers, it may be better in a computation to replace it with an effective boundary condition, or wall-law.
+Ideally, the wall-law captures the effect of the asymptotic small scales on the large scales.
 Computing in a domain without the small scale structure then results in a large reduction in the degrees of freedom necessary in a simulation.
-Sometimes wall laws can be rigorously derived from first principles; examples include the Navier-slip law for flows over a rough surface \cite{jager} and the Beavers-Joseph-Saffman interface law for flows over porous beds \cite{jager_porous}.
-In other cases one has to resort to physical intuition or engineering wisdom in order to derive effective boundary conditions.
-Classical examples include the logarithmic law-of-the-wall \cite{Millikan:1938tv} and the electro-osmotic slip velocity (and associated zeta potential) \cite{squires_bazant_2004} for wall bounded turbulent and electro-kinetic flows, respectively.

-The focus here will be on laminar flow with a rough boundary that varies with characteristic amplitude and period $0<\epsilon\ll 1$.
-Surface roughness plays an important role in a variety of physical applications, such as in geophysical fluid dynamics \cite{Bresch2005,pedlosky} or in the reduction of skin friction drag.
-The morphology of a swordfish's sword, shark dermal denticles, and riblets on the Stars and Stripes yacht in the 1987 America's Cup finals are all examples of the latter \cite{drag_reduction_nature,mikelic2009}.
-The problem is also well understood mathematically \cite{pironneau,amirat,basson2008,dalibard,jager}.